-MARS OBSERVER GE builds the Mars Observer for NASA, which will study Martian geology and climate while mapping the planet's surface.
+MARS OBSERVER

-1983 MRI GE scientists develop the SIGNA
+GE builds the Mars Observer for NASA, which will study Martian geology and climate while mapping the planet's surface.

-TECHNOLOGIES FOR FIRST MOON LANDING 1.0 Magnetic of technologies for Resonance Imaging the first landing on (MRI) System, which produces images of "soft" tissues test facilities and difficult to image by the silicone for X-ray methods.
-Neil Armstrong's boots lighting, which uses 85% less electricity than conventional lighting.
+GE scientists develop the SIGNA 1.0 Magnetic Resonance Imaging (MRI) System, which produces images of "soft" tissues difficult to image by X-ray methods.